ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 1. **Create proto file for the NI DAQmx functions**
     - A .proto file is used to define the structure of the data and the services for gRPC communication.
 For NI DAQmx functions, this file will describe the remote procedure calls (RPCs) and the data types (messages) needed to interact with the DAQmx API.
-    - It acts as the contract between the client and server, ensuring both sides understand the data and operations.
+    - It acts as the contract between the client and gRPC device server, ensuring both sides understand the data and operations.
-2. **Create Client for the NI DAQmx Functions**
+2. **Create Client Stubs for the NI DAQmx Functions**
-    - The client provides an interface for users to call these methods remotely.
+    - The client provides an interface for users to call the DAQmx methods remotely.
     - This enables remote communication between the client and gRPC device server, allowing distributed systems to interact with the DAQmx API.
-4. **Client Implementation**
-    - The Clients
+3. **Client-Side Session Management Implementation**
+    - After generating the gRPC client, implement session management by overriding the `ISession Factory` interface.
+    - This ensures proper initialization and closure of each session with the required configuration parameters.
+    - Develop high-level wrappers that replicate the connector panes of the LabVIEW DAQmx driver to provide a user-friendly interface.
+4. **DAQmx LabVIEW Client Deployment**
+    - A VI package that installs the DAQmx client methods in the target PC and add the wrappers to the LabVIEW functions palette.

 ### Proto File for NI DAQmx Functions